vanillaes/computer-science/docs/quickfind.md

 **Read: O(1)**

 - find - locates the ID of an item, requires a single dictionary lookup
-- connected - returns the first item without removing it
+- connected - performs a find on both values and compares them

 **Union: O(n)**